HTML & HTML5: The Real Foundation of the Web – A Complete Beginner to Mastery Guide

 Some examples:

-- Browser Games: You can build entire games using canvas and JavaScript.
+Browser Games: You can build entire games using Canvas and JavaScript.

-- Video Chat: Online activity using voice and video calls by ACS.
+Video Chat: Online activity using voice and video calls by ACS.

-- Progressive Web Apps: Installed web applications can operate offline and even give push notifications.
+Progressive Web Apps: Installed web applications can operate offline and even give push notifications.

 Golden Rules for Writing HTML

+Separating the three components is preferred: design framework, HTML, styling, CSS, and scripting (JavaScript).
 Keep them apart unless doing so is not feasible.

-- Validate Your Code: Always check your HTML code on W3C Validator and HTMLHint to avoid issues and improve browser compatibility.
+Validate Your Code: Always check your HTML code on W3C Validator and HTMLHint to avoid issues and improve browser compatibility.

-- Focus on Performance: Remove unnecessary tags and extra code.
+Focus on Performance: Remove unnecessary tags and extra code.
 Use lazy loading for images and optimize page speed.

-- Use Progressive Enhancement: Start with a basic, working HTML site.
+Use Progressive Enhancement: Start with a basic, working HTML site.
 Then add design with CSS and interactivity with JavaScript step-by-step.

 Final Words

-By learning HTML and HTML5 properly, you’re not just understanding how websites work — you’re gaining a real skill that can lead to freelancing, blogging, content creation or even full-time web development jobs.
+By learning HTML and HTML5 properly, you’re not just understanding how websites work—you’re gaining a real skill that can lead to freelancing, blogging, content creation, or even full-time web development jobs.

 This guide is your starting point.

-Practice what you have learned, build projects and keep exploring.
+Practice what you have learned, build projects, and keep exploring.